-In connection with the Arrangement and to assist Q2 Gold with its business objectives, Corriente and Q2 Gold entered into a secured, interest-bearing convertible loan agreement dated April 23, 2007 pursuant to which Corriente agreed to lend Q2 Gold up to \$750,000 to be advanced in instalments (the "Loan").
-As at December 31, 2007, \$460,994, including accrued interest of \$24,855, was owed by Q2 Gold to the company.
-The Loan principal and unpaid interest are due on the earlier of December 31, 2008 and the first date on which Q2 Gold obtains a prospectus filing receipt with respect to any of its securities in any province of Canada.
+As at December 31, 2008, a total of \$957,000 was owed by Q2 Gold to the company, consisting of \$871,000 of principal and \$86,000 of accrued interest.

 At any time prior to maturity, Corriente can require Q2 Gold to convert, in whole or in part, the principal amount outstanding and accrued interest of the Loan into Q2 Gold Shares at a conversion price equal to \$0.10 per share.
 Q2 Gold can repay any or all of the outstanding Loan at any time prior to maturity or conversion.
-The company believes the Arrangement and spin-off is not material to the company, therefore note disclosure of discontinued operations is not being presented.
+The company believes the Arrangement and spin-off is not material to the company.

-Full details of the transaction were included in the management information circular sent to shareholders in connection with the company's May 24, 2007 Annual and Special General Meeting of shareholders, a copy of which is available at www.sedar.com.
+Full details of the transaction were included in the management information circular sent to shareholders in connection with the company's May 24, 2008 Annual and Special General Meeting of shareholders, a copy of which is available at www.sedar.com.